AleenDhar/20lac_obsidian/Gcloud ppt ideas.md

 5. download the model
 6. display it on the chatbot interface

+1. first talk about the app
-1. right now we dont have access to apple vision we have created an android app for t
+2. right now we dont have access to apple vision we have created an android app for the demonstration purose using AR technology